MicrosoftDocs/PowerShell-Docs/reference/docs-conceptual/how-to-use-docs.md

 - **Related content navigation** - The related content bar is immediately below the site level navigation.
 It contains links to content related to the current docuemntation set, which is PowerShell in this case.
-- **Version selector** - The version selector appears about the Table of Contents (TOC) controls which version of the cmdlet reference appears in the TOC.
+- **Version selector** - The version selector appears above the Table of Contents (TOC) and controls which version of the cmdlet reference appears in the TOC.
 - **Table of Contents** - The TOC on the left side of the page is divided into two sections: conceptual and reference.
 Notice the line between the **Reference** node of the TOC.
 The conceptual documents appear above the line.
 Reference content is listed in **Reference** node